howtographql/howtographql/content/backend/graphql-js/2-queries.md

   1. `context`: The `context` is an object that can hold custom data that's passed through the resolver chain, i.e. every resolver can read from and write to it.
   1. `info`: Contains the [abstract syntax tree](https://medium.com/@cjoudrey/life-of-a-graphql-query-lexing-parsing-ca7c5045fad8) (AST) of the query and information about _where_ the execution in the resolver chain currently is.
 - The `filter` argument is used to build a filter object (called `where`) to retrieve link elements where the `description` or the `url` contains that `filter` string.
-- Finally, the resolver simply delegates the execution of the incoming query to the `links` resolver from the Graphcool API and returns the result of that execution.
+- Finally, the resolver simply delegates the execution of the incoming query to the `links` resolver from the Prisma API and returns the result of that execution.

-Notice that in the line `context.db.query.links({ first, skip, where }, info)`, you're accessing the `Graphcool` instance which you previously attached to the `context` object when instantiating the `GraphQLServer`.
+Notice that in the line `context.db.query.links({ first, skip, where }, info)`, you're accessing the `Prisma` instance which you previously attached to the `context` object when instantiating the `GraphQLServer`.

 To finalize the implementation, you need to make sure the `feed` resolver you just implemented is used when your `GraphQLServer` is instantiated.